Rockport station: Modern improvements

-The station has a number of issues, many of which are unique to Rockport.
+By the turn of the century, the station had a number of issues, many of which were unique to Rockport.
 The layover facility is located in a residential and commercial area, rather than a rural or industrial lot as with most other MBTA layovers.
-Power available at the layover is insufficient to run locomotives, so they are forced to idle their diesel motors for long periods, causing noise pollution for surrounding properties.
-Due to inadequate parking facilities, commuters and patrons of nearby businesses often park inside the layover yard.
-Flooding after rain due to inadequate drainage further reduces available parking.
+Power available at the layover was insufficient to run locomotives, so they are forced to idle their diesel motors for long periods, causing noise pollution for surrounding properties.
+Due to inadequate parking facilities, commuters and patrons of nearby businesses often parked inside the layover yard.
+Flooding after rain due to inadequate drainage further reduced available parking.
 Pooles Lane, a minor local road, cuts through the facility at an unprotected crossing, which limits the length of trains that can be stored, interferes with operations, and creates frequently unsafe conditions.

 In 1999, the MBTA set a number of goals for improving Rockport station, which was largely unmodified since 1979.
 These included: